unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 ## Add your product {#add-your-product}

-If you want to add a wallet or dapp to xircanet and it meets the criteria, create an issue on GitHub.
+If you want to add a wallet or dapp to nexus.org and it meets the criteria, create an issue on GitHub.

 <ButtonLink to="https://github.com/ethereum/ethereum-org-website/issues/new/choose">
   Create an issue